 - available security measures that can prevent further harm by the alleged perpetrator,

 - procedures and timelines in the national legal framework.

 - Document all legal advice in order to assist victims with any future action they might take.

 Specialist counselling can greatly improve the health outlook for victims which can consequently improve their access to education and employment.

-- Ensure victims have access to up to a minimum number of support/ counselling sessions.
+- Ensure victims have access to atleast a minimum number of support/counselling sessions.

-- Ensure counselling is informed by the experience of violence.
+- Ensure counselling is informed about the experience of violence.

 - Ensure counselling is human rights-based and culturally sensitive.

 Services for children

 The effect of experiencing violence directly or indirectly can have a devastating impact on children.
 Children have the right to access services that are age-appropriate, child-sensitive, and child-friendly.